-Belgian post-punk / cold wave act The Ultimate Dreamers to release all new album 'Echoing Reverie' on newly found post-punk label Spleen+ in March
+Belgian post-punk / cold wave act The Ultimate Dreamers releases all new album 'Echoing Reverie' on new post-punk label Spleen+

-Belgian post-punk / cold wave act The Ultimate Dreamers to release all new album ‘Echoing Reverie’ on newly found post-punk label Spleen+ in March
+Belgian post-punk / cold wave act The Ultimate Dreamers releases all new album ‘Echoing Reverie’ on new post-punk label Spleen+

-“Echoing Reverie” is the name of the brand new studio album from the Belgian post-punk / cold wave quartet The Ultimate Dreamers which will be released in March via the Alfa Matrix sub label Spleen+ on CD and as a download.
-The news comes after the release of the recently released “Polarized EP”.
+“Echoing Reverie” is the name of the brand new studio album from the Belgian post-punk / cold wave quartet The Ultimate Dreamers out now via the Alfa Matrix sub label Spleen+ on CD and as a download.
+The release comes after the release of the “Polarized EP”.

 Active since the mid-80’s the band resurrected in a new line-up during the COVID lock-down, releasing a selection of old demos on the “Live Happily While Waiting For Death” CD and vinyl in 2021 and re-distributed via Spleen+ now as well.